edreamleo/make-stub-files/README.md

 One could imagine a similar insert_annotations script that would inject function annotations into source files using stub files as data.
-The "reverse" script should be more straightfoward than this script.
+The "reverse" script should be more straightforward than this script.

 Edward K. Ream
 January 2016